MicrosoftDocs/fabric-docs/docs/workload-development-kit/quickstart-sample.md

 1. **Open the solution**: Open the solution in Visual Studio *2022* to ensure compatibility with net7.

-1. **App registration**: Follow the authentication guide to set up Microsoft Entry ID authentication for secure interactions within the architecture.
+1. **App registration**: Follow the [authentication guide](./authentication-tutorial.md) to set up Microsoft Entra ID authentication for secure interactions within the architecture.

 1. **Update OneLake DFS base URL**: Modify the `EnvironmentConstants.cs` file in the `src/Constants/` folder to match your environment.